Post from January 1, 2021 (↻ May 27, 2021), filed under Everything Else.

-For the first time in I don’t know how many years I didn’t leave the country.
-Bea and I also went on only one vacation, a 10-day road trip through Germany.
+For the first time in I-don’t-know-how-many years I didn’t leave the country.
+Beatriz and I also went on only one vacation, a 10-day road trip through Germany.
 That we used, however, to finally explore the Rhine region (including the Lorelei) as well as the Alps around Berchtesgaden.

 After 10 years of being a vegetarian, including 2 years of contemplation, I finally became a vegan.
 The impulse came from Earthlings, but then again I was ready.
 If you’re acting like a speciesist… reconsider whether that is really you.
 Speciesism may well be at the root of the -isms we see around us: sexism, racism, ageism, &c. pp. Help stop this madness.

 I picked up kart-racing as a new hobby.
 I‘m about a second away from the track record at my “home track,” Mega Kart, an ekart fun racing circuit in Norderstedt.
 I still have much to learn, including what to focus on for my next milestone.
 (Since the last “lockdown” in November racing has been on hold, however.)

 I purchased a small apartment.

 Looking into making my life more adventurous again I tried—too little.
 However, I finally got to donate blood.
 And I donated blood.
 Twice.
 And will continue to do so.

 I was not sick a single day of 2020.
 No matter the Covid-related home office work, having established a new workout routine early during the year I’m in fact more fit than the year before.
 As a vegan I’m feeling even better.